 It seems that some Weebly users outgrow their niche, become frustrated by constraints and need to expand beyond what Weebly offers.
 The difficulty in Weebly to WordPress migration – or to any other platform – almost seems to be a deliberate strategy to retain users.
 There is absolutely no Export option at all.
 Adding an Export To option could not possibly be an insoluble programming challenge, and given the number of questions on the topic floating about the web, there is an apparent user need for an escape sequence.

-Moving from Weebly also requires you to change hosting… All of that can become a little daunting for a non-technical user, but professional help is available if you need it.
+Moving from Weebly also requires you to change hosting… All of that can become a little daunting for a non-technical user, but full-service managed website hosting and professional NZ website designer‘s help is available if you need it.

 Human nature being what it is, no escape hatch provision makes us nervous – no one likes discovering that there is no easy way out – it may even trigger paranoia!
 Smart systems developers remove the potential for anxiety by ensuring that Import and Export functions are integral components.
 Simply providing an Export function eliminates the concern that not having one generates!
 It immediately takes away a compelling reason to migrate to a “safer” system.

 In migrating from Weebly to WordPress, preservation, and preferably enhancement of search engine rankings is another consideration.
 It is straightforward enough to transfer the entire site and preserve the exact same URLs.
 However, you may want to take the opportunity to enhance URLs, and/or create an hierarchical file structure.
 That requires a structured approach where old file names have 301 Permanent Redirects put in place, pointing to their new location.
 See our tutorial on 301 redirects.

 I was recently involved in migrating a 200+ page Weebly site to WordPress, and the following sections outline how that was achieved.
 The same logic applies to converting from WIX and Squarespace to WordPress